 Senior management oversight

 Confidentiality practices are regularly reviewed by management.
 Their importance is reinforced in corporate and local area plans.
 Policies and practices are maintained and promoted for all staff to follow.
 Security is overseen by a committee of senior executives chaired by a Deputy Australian Statistician and reporting to the Australian Statistician.
-The Disclosure Review Board is chaired by a senior executive.
+The Disclosure Review Committee is chaired by a senior executive.
 Audits of practices of work areas are conducted regularly, including formal external audits.
 The IT security system has been certified by the Defence Signals Directorate.

 Openness is also an important feature of the way the ABS operates.
 While particular details about security and disclosure protection methods are not able to be divulged because it would undermine their effectiveness, the ABS is open about the way it goes about its business.
 It strives to maintain the confidence in the organisation held by independent guardians of the public interest (such as the Privacy Commissioner) and key stakeholders by discussing its methods and potentially sensitive areas of privacy with new developments.
 It also lets respondents and staff know of the guarantees provided to respondents by the Census and Statistics Act.